Crucialjun/crucialjun/README.md

 ### Hi there 👋

-I am an Android developer and a computer science student currently working on an app called Milele welfare for a community based welfare group.
-In addition to Computer science i am also self learning web development and currently in my begginer stages of web development.
+I am an Android software developer and a Flutter developer, and in addition to software development, I am also self-learning web development and am currently in my beginner stages of web development.
+I am looking to collaborate with other software developers and web developers to create more great software and in the process help each other in learning new tips and tricks in the ever-changing technological world.
 I am looking to collaborate with other android and web developers to help me learn new tips and tricks on the development world.
 You can reach me through my Email: nich.otieno @gmail.com or my phone number +254726575615
 <!--
 **Crucialjun/crucialjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.